OpenSWE1R/swe1r-re/Getting-Started.md

 Here is how to get started with OpenSWE1R development using the Star Wars: Episode 1 Racer demo or disc version.
-The demo can be downloaded freely.
+The demo can be downloaded for free.
 Please follow the instructions for the demo version.

-## Installing the demo version
+## Option 1: Installing the demo version

 1. Follow the [[Build Instructions]] to build OpenSWE1R for your platform.